villares/lousa-magica/README-EN.md

 #### Definitive setup suggestions

 * Tools: pliers and soldering iron;
-* Use a tilt switch (mercury switch) instead of a button on `D13` to erase *Lousa mágica*.
+* Use a tilt switch (mercury switch) instead of a button on `D13` to erase drawings in *Lousa mágica*.
-* Setup in a box with a transparent side, with holes for the potentiometers.
+* Setup in a box with a transparent panel, with holes for the potentiometers.

 #### Other ideas